nicoleli04/CSE151A-Project/README.md

 ![image](https://github.com/user-attachments/assets/47ad4e5e-ebef-4dd9-bb27-004eaddc5bd3)

 Below is our confusion matrix for our Logistic Regression model.
 We observe that the model predicts the class very accurately most of the time.
+We can see that in this run it only misidentified or was 'wrong' 7 times.
 Figure for Section 3
 ![image](https://github.com/user-attachments/assets/b5113c49-82ff-444b-b27a-50b961a29331)